dagda1/blog/source/_posts/2014-03-01-es6-generators.markdown

 console.log(result.companies);
 {% endcodeblock %}

 In the above example, the return of the **yield** statement is passed back to the iterator where it is assigned to the variable on the left hand side of the **yield** statement.
+Using this technique, the variables **users**, **contacts** and **companies** on lines 12, 13 and 14 can all be assigned values by passing arguments via **next**.

-So that example is still quite far removed from how we got here:
+If you have grasped this two way communication between the calling code and iterator then you can see that the code above code is not a million miles away from the code below where **self.users**, **self.contacts** and **self.companies** on lines 6, 7 and 8 below are seemingly assigned to the results of asynchronous calls.
 {% codeblock %}
 BulkLoader.prototype.load = function() {
   var self = this;